sandyamadhavan/NLP-on-US-presidential-speeches/README.md

 # NLP-on-US-presidential-speeches
-This is a natural language processing mini project on the US presidential speeches from1790-2016.
+This is a natural language processing project on the US presidential speeches from1790-2016.

-This mini project deals with the analysis of State of the Union Addresses dataset which is a collection of annual speeches delivered by the presidents of the United States, from George Washington to Barack Obama, to a joint session of the United States Congress for the span of 1790-2016.
+This project deals with the analysis of State of the Union Addresses dataset which is a collection of annual speeches delivered by the presidents of the United States, from George Washington to Barack Obama, to a joint session of the United States Congress for the span of 1790-2016.
 The goal is to find the most common words and bigrams in the content that is